All active UAPS members are welcome to attend.

 Details at: https://slaveriverpaddlefest.ca/

 Jim MacDonald is hosting a swift water rescue course on the Red Deer and Panther rivers.
+We will be camping friday evening, with the course starting early Saturday morning.

 Facebook Group